mandiant/harbinger/README.md

 ## Development setup
 If you want to setup a development environment, see the [development setup](docs/development_setup.md) page for more information.

-## Harbinger Shell Recorder
+## Harbinger CLI

-Harbinger includes a standalone tool, `hbr-shell`, to record terminal sessions and upload them as evidence.
-See the [`hbr-shell` documentation](docs/harbinger_cli.md) for more information.
+Harbinger includes a powerful command-line interface (`hbr`) to interact with the platform, manage data, and record terminal sessions.
+See the [`hbr` CLI documentation](docs/harbinger_cli.md) for more information.